How To Choose Between The Best Observation Decks in New York?

 This will be very interesting if you love architecture.

-When you reach the 79th floor, there will be a member of staff to guide everyone to another elevator enclosed in glass.
+When you reach the 79th floor, there will be a staff member to guide everyone to another elevator enclosed in glass.

-This will finally take you to the newly renovated 102nd floor-observatory officially called the Empire State Building Top Deck.
+This will finally take you to the 102nd floor-observatory, officially called the Empire State Building Top Deck.
 Here you are at the summit of the tower!

 The moment you step out of the elevator at 1,250 feet (381 meters), you will be blown away by the giant floor-to-ceiling windows that give you a complete 360-degree view of the entire city.